boburtojiboev/boburtojiboev/README.md

 - 👋 Hi, I’m Bobur(Simon)
-- 👀 I’m interested in Web-Developing
+- 👀 I’m interested in Web-Development

 <!---
 boburtojiboev/boburtojiboev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.